Commenting on a paper

 To comment on a paper published in the interactive scientific journal Atmospheric Chemistry and Physics (ACP) or in its discussion forum Atmospheric Chemistry and Physics Discussions (ACPD), please choose one of the following two options:

 If you would like to submit an interactive comment (Short Comment, Referee Comment, Editor Comment, or Author Comment) for immediate non-peer-reviewed publication in the interactive discussion of a paper recently published in ACPD, please locate this paper on the ACPD Papers in Open Discussion webpage and follow the appropriate links there.

 Short Comments can be submitted by every registered member of the scientific community (free registration is accessible via the login link).
-They are restricted to a maximum length of 10 pages and have to be submitted within 8 weeks after publication of the discussion paper in ACPD.
+They should usually not be longer than 10 pages and have to be submitted within 8 weeks after publication of the discussion paper in ACPD.
 For details see Interactive Public Discussion.

 If you would like to contribute a peer-reviewed comment or reply, which continues the discussion of a scientific paper beyond the limits of immediate interactive discussion in ACPD, please be aware of the Manuscript Preparation.

 Such comments and replies undergo the same process of peer review, publication and interactive discussion as full articles and technical notes.
 They are equivalent to the peer-reviewed comments and replies in traditional scientific journals and may achieve publication in ACP if sufficiently substantial.